None

 At that point, the main goal of the Nazis was to remove the Jews from Germany by allowing them to emigrate.
 To encourage them to do so, they took away their livelihoods.
 Jews were no longer allowed to work in certain professions.
 They were no longer allowed in some pubs or public parks.
 In 1935, the Nuremberg Racial Laws came into force.
 Jews were forbidden to marry non-Jews.
 Jews also lost their citizenship, which officially turned them into second-class citizens with fewer rights than non-Jews.

 In 1938, the Nazis organised pogroms all over Germany: the Kristallnacht (Crystal Night).
-Jewish houses, synagogues, and shops were destroyed and thousands of Jewish people were imprisoned in concentration camps.
+Jewish houses, synagogues and shops were destroyed and thousands of Jews were imprisoned in concentration camps.
 When the war broke out in September 1939, about 250,000 Jews fled Germany because of the violence and discrimination.

 The Second World War: Radicalisation of the persecution of the Jews